-If you are working with different types of materials, spec the bucket based on the heaviest material it will handle.
+If you are working with different types of materials, specify the bucket based on the heaviest material it will handle.
 Pushing a machine beyond these limits can accelerate wear, affect machine durability and significantly lower your return on investment.

-Heavy-duty and severe-duty buckets
+Heavy-duty loader buckets

 Rock buckets work well for handling rocks and debris in construction applications.
 This type of bucket features tines to easily separate materials while the soil sifts through.

 Cut through material more easily with ground engaging tools, such as bucket teeth.
 Many manufacturers offer a vast number of interchangeable bolt-on teeth options for specific buckets.
 Heavier-duty buckets, such as rock buckets, typically feature weld-on teeth to reduce wear.